Show Me the Funny: Ignacio Lopez

 24-year-old Spanish barman Ignacio Lopez got a job as an usher in a cinema, to get him closer to short films.
 His colleagues at the cinema pushed him into comedy at the end of 2009.
 Ignacio was eliminated in week one.
+He went on to have a very successful career, appearing on Live at the Apollo in 2023.

 Prince Abdi

 Somalian-born 28-year-old Prince Abdi is a former primary school teacher who was once on Millwall FC’s books.
 Prince won the Your Comedy Star competition at the Edinburgh Festival in 2007.
 He has been on the circuit for four years and recently came second in the Barbican New Act of the Year competition.
 Prince was eliminated in week two.

 Cole Parker

 41-year-old Cole Parker started his stand-up career at the age of six after entering a talent contest in Norfolk, where he came second.
 He is now a regular on the stand-up circuit.
 Cole was eliminated in week three.